E3-JSI/model-SloMET-ATOMIC-2020/README.md

 - [x] Setup script
 - [x] Folder structure
 - [x] Code for model training
-- [x] Code for model testing
+- [x] Code for model prediction
 - [ ] Code for model evaluation
 - [ ] Add support for 3rd party models (outside huggingface)
 - [x] Add `params.yaml` and modify the scripts to read the params from the file
-- [ ] Add DVC pipelines for model training and evaluation
+- [x] Add DVC pipelines for model training and evaluation
 - [ ] Add scripts for storing and retrieving the data set

 ## 📣 Acknowledgments